johnnovak/RML-Amiga/docs/docs/games/a-b.md

 - To skip the intro, press ++c++ and enter the `EDJI` continuation code.

+## Archipelagos

+- Saves the high scores to the game disk.

 ## Aufschwung Ost

 - Can use only DF0: for the game disk, but you can set the save disk